Frequently Asked Questions

 In subsequent appointments, we'll check in on how you're feeling about your relationship with food, body, movement, and diabetes and work together to find actionable steps you can take to move in the direction of your goals.

 The work we do is usually slow-moving since it's addressing many areas of life and is meant to carry forward no matter what life brings.

 Yes!
 Currently all appointments are virtual.
 I hope to resume in-person appointments in early 2023, but will continue offer virtual appointments indefinitely.

 Will you tell me what to eat?

 Yes and no. We will work together to figure out what works for you based on your current health, how in touch with your own hunger/fullness cues you are, etc. Rarely does this mean that I give someone a set meal plan to follow, but can help you find foods that will feel nourishing.

 Can I work with you if I don't have diabetes?

 While my specialty is diabetes, I can certainly work with people who do not have a diabetes diagnosis.
-Schedule a consultation call to see if we'd be a good fit.
+Feel free to reach out to see if we'd be a good fit.
 If we decide together that I might not be the best dietitian for you, I can help you find someone else who might be a better fit.

 Can you help me lose weight to feel better and more comfortable in my body?

 It is really understandable that, given our society's anti-fat bias, that you want to lose weight to feel better in your body.
 However, I do not focus on or support intentional weight loss.